fbpx

 1. Genetics (gene expression analysis): Bimodal histograms can be used to identify gene expression levels and two active groups in different conditions, helping uncover new disease pathways or drug targets.

-2. Marketing (customer satisfaction analysis): By analyzing customer satisfaction levels through bimodal histograms, businesses can identify two distinct customer groups with different satisfaction levels, allowing for targeted marketing and customer service strategies.
+2. Marketing (customer satisfaction analysis): By analyzing customer satisfaction levels through bimodal histograms, businesses can identify two different customer groups with different satisfaction levels, allowing for targeted marketing and customer service strategies.

 3. Finance (stock market analysis): Bimodal histograms can provide insights into stock price behavior and other financial indicators, assisting investors in making informed decisions based on market trends and patterns.